 Hilly Karimunjawa enjoys not only terrific viewpoints but ones filled with fun and cheesy props to flood your social media feed with pictures.
 You'll have to pay an entry fee for the privilege of viewing some of them.
 Don’t forget to take your camera and experience the marvels of Karimun through the camera lens.

-What’s a vacation without a day of relaxation at the beach?
-Since the island offers beautiful white beaches with a terrific view, one can sip on the coconut water or chug a bottle of cold beer while indulging in some local dishes.
+What's a vacation without a day of relaxation at the beach- Since the island offers beautiful white beaches with a terrific view, one can sip on the coconut water or chug a bottle of cold beer while indulging in some local dishes.
 The most popular beach among travelers is Pantai Batu Topeng.
 Kick back, buy a bottle of beer and bid stress goodbye.
 And when you're at its fabulous beaches, do check out the Karimun Island nightlife where beach shacks lit up and there are night-long beach parties with music, food, and bonfire.

 7. Mangrove Trekking